Amsterdam City Bike Tour

 Your tour begins with a stop at Leidseplein, where we talk about Amsterdam's night life and its famous music venues.
 Then we ride through the Golden Horn to view Amsterdam's grand canal houses.
 Eventually arriving at the only place in Amsterdam where people still sing traditional songs; the beautiful Jordaan district.

-After the Jordaan, we stop at the Anne Frank House.
+After the Jordaan, we stop across from the Anne Frank House.
 There we discuss Anne Frank, World War II and its effects on contemporary Amsterdam society.
 From the Anne Frank House, we ride north to the Haarlemmerdijk where we chat about Dutch cuisine and cannabis.
 No tour of Amsterdam is complete without an explanation of why our buildings lean wildly, so we explain how Amsterdam's famous canals were created and why the buildings lean out and are sliding sideways.

 At this point, the bike tour takes a number of different directions depending upon the interests of the group.
 Sometimes, we stop for a drink of Jenever (our not so well-known local booze) and explain its complex history.
 We also very much enjoy our Amsterdam brewery because it is located in a windmill!
 Or maybe we stop at the Begijnhof (a famous old convent located in the heart of Amsterdam).
 As mentioned above, this tour may be altered slightly to accommodate the group's wishes.

 Sorry, but the city tour is for guests 13 and older.
 We discuss adult topics and ride through the Amsterdam city center.
 Amsterdam was once described by Voltaire as "Sober Chaos" and it hasn't changed much since then.
 It is still chaos; bustling with bikes, cars, and trams.
 These obstacles are often difficult for young children to negotiate, and stressful for parents riding while concerned about their child's safety.
+Kids 13 and over are welcome on this tour.

 Private tours are available 7 days a week.
 We are often fully booked, so an advanced reservation and a deposit is mandatory.